 - 1.)
-Been in attendance more than eight (8) semesters beyond the 8th grade; except in cases of long, confining illness or injury which necessitates repeating a grade.
+Been in attendance more than eight (8) semesters beyond the 8th grade except in cases of long, confining illness or injury which necessitates repeating a grade.
+The number of semesters to be counted is not triggered until the student has completed the eighth grade and has been identified by the school for promotion.
+A repeat of the eighth grade after successful completion of the credits requirements or meeting the school's promotional requirements will trigger the start of the student's eight consecutive semesters of eligibility.
 The PIAA District Committee may request the Board of Control, in which such authority rests, to waive the 8-semester limitation providing all other eligibility requirements are met. - 2.)
 Played four seasons beyond the 8th grade in any one form of interscholastic athletics. - 3.)
 Completed the work of grades 9, 10, 11, and 12, inclusive.
-The satisfactory completion of three Carnegie units about the 8th grade or the completion of junior high school course, shall classify a student as being beyond the 9th grade.
-A student is considered as representing his/her school during a particular season or sport only if he/she has participated in a game or interscholastic scrimmage or any part of a game or interscholastic scrimmage.
+The satisfactory completion of three Carnegie units above the 8th grade or the completion of junior high school course, shall classify a student as being beyond the 9th grade.
+A student is considered as representing the school during a particular season or sport only if the student-athlete has participated in a game or interscholastic scrimmage or any part of a game or interscholastic scrimmage.
 A student who enters school in the second semester and plays two partial seasons in the same sport in separate school years will be considered as playing the equivalent of one season.

 The first half of the total number of school days in a school term will constitute the first semester.
 The second half will constitute the second semester.
 Athletically, the first semester will continue until the second semester actually begins.
-A student who has used all remaining eligibility may retain eligibility for any portion of that athletic schedule not completed by the end of the semester in which he/she was eligible, provided he/she is eligible in all other aspects.
+A student who has used all remaining eligibility may retain eligibility for any portion of that athletic schedule not completed by the end of the semester in which the student was eligible, provided the student is eligible in all other aspects.